tinkerbell/tink/docs/troubleshoot.md

 Please ensure a compatible bootable media is available.
 ```

-Ensure that you have pushed the hardware data to `Cacher` having the correct MAC address.
-You can push the data with either `cacherc push <data-json>`.
+Ensure that you have pushed the hardware data to Tinkerbell having the correct MAC address.
+You can push the data with `tinkerbell push <data-json>`.

 ### Can't login to private registry